Punktum-dk/das-service-specification/README.md

 <a name="mailing-list"></a>
 ## Mailing list

 DK Hostmaster operates a mailing list for discussion and inquiries about the DK Hostmaster DAS implementation.
 To subscribe to this list, write to the address below and follow the instructions.
 Please note that the list is for technical discussion only, any issues beyond the technical scope will not be responded to, please send these to the contact issue reporting address below and they will be passed on to the appropriate entities within DK Hostmaster A/S.

 * `tech-discuss+subscribe@liste.dk-hostmaster.dk`

 <a name="issue-reporting"></a>
 ## Issue Reporting

 For issue reporting related to this specification, the DAS implementation or sandbox or production environments, please contact us.
-You are of course welcome to post these to the mailing list mentioned above, otherwise use the address specified below:
+You are of course welcome to post these to the mailing list mentioned above, otherwise, use the address specified below:

  * `info@dk-hostmaster.dk`